huggle/huggle3-qt-lx/README.md

 To enable python engine you need to:

 * open huggle.pro and uncomment / add python library
-* open config.hpp and uncomment PYTHONENGINE
+* open definitions.hpp and uncomment #define PYTHONENGINE

 now rebuild huggle and pray